g41797/matryoshka-io/kitchen/docs/api/pool.md

 # API Reference — Pool

+---

+**HARDEST PART OF MATRYOSHKA**

+- not because Pool per-se
+- because your code will be part of ...

+---

 New to the concept?
 See [Building Blocks — Pool](../building-blocks/pool.md) first.

-Lifecycle management with user supplied hooks.
+Lifecycle management with _user supplied hooks_.

 Pool is not storage.